 The properties in these strings are defined by JBoss.
-Refer to the JBoss documentation prior to JGroups 4.0.12.
+For more information, see the JGroups 4.0.12 documentation.

-- 4 (Conditional) Perform the following actions for using TCP: - 4a Set start\port.
-This value must take into account the ports that are already in use and the value for port\range to avoid port conflicts.
-Depending on your configuration, you may need to troubleshoot to find an unused port. - 4b Change the IP addresses to include the IP addresses of all the nodes in the cluster and their start\port values.
+- 4 (Conditional) Perform the following actions for using TCP: - 4a Set start_port.
+This value must take into account the ports that are already in use and the value for port_range to avoid port conflicts.
+Depending on your configuration, you may need to troubleshoot to find an unused port. - 4b Change the IP addresses to include the IP addresses of all the nodes in the cluster and their start_port values.
 The list should begin with the local IP address. - 5 Save the changes.
 These changes are written to the local file system for your server.
 Remember to make these changes for all servers in the cluster.
 Any server that does not have these changes uses the Global Settings values. - 6 Restart the server.